williamedwards/autompc/README.md

 If you are interested, check out our [detailed examples](examples/readme.md) for more information on how to use the different parts of AutoMPC.

-## What algorithms does AutoMPC support
+## What algorithms does AutoMPC support?

 For System ID, AutoMPC supports
  * [Multi-layer Perceptrons](https://autompc.readthedocs.io/en/latest/source/sysid.html#multi-layer-perceptron)